All ingredients are individually packaged, but our central facility

 Add wine and cook until liquid is reduced by half, 1-2 minutes.

 Stir in cream, rosemary, half the red pepper flakes (use less if spice-averse), and half the Parmesan (reserve remaining of both for topping pizza).
 Bring to a boil.
 Once boiling, stir occasionally until slightly thickened, 1-2 minutes.

 Remove from burner and season with a pinch of salt.

 Remove zucchini ribbons from bowl and pat dry.
 Reserve ribbon bowl; no need to wipe clean.

 Place par-baked flatbreads on a clean work surface.
-Top both evenly with sauce, then zucchini ribbons, remaining Asiago, and remaining red pepper flakes (to taste).
+Top both evenly with sauce, then zucchini ribbons, remaining Parmesan, and remaining red pepper flakes (to taste).

 Place pizzas directly on oven rack, with prepared baking sheet on rack below to catch any drips.
 If you prefer a chewier crust, cook pizzas on baking sheet.
 Bake until crust is browned and cheese melts, 5-7 minutes.

 While pizzas bake, marinate tomatoes.